A parallel pull labelling algorithm for the resource constrained shortest path problem: Experiments

-The performance profile of the algorithm with different configurations is shown in \autoref{fig:performance-profile}.
-Not surprisingly the combination of all optimisations performs the best and is never more than a factor 2 slower than the best approach and over 200x faster than the baseline algorithmic setting on some instances.
-Each of the optimisations provides a clear gain compared to the baseline algorithmic setting with the parallelisation and bi-directional search providing the most significant gains.
+We aggregate runtimes with the shifted geometric mean, a standard benchmarking measure that limits the influence of the fastest and slowest instances: for runtimes $t_1,\dots,t_n$ and shift $\sigma$ it is $\left(\prod_{i=1}^{n}(t_i+\sigma)\right)^{1/n}-\sigma$.
+We use $\sigma = 1$ second, matching the companion study.
+The tables report this value unscaled (seconds), scaled by the Base configuration, and as its reciprocal speed-up.

-\autoref{tab:runtime_ng_stats} shows the runtime shifted (10s) geometric mean (s) unscaled, scaled, and speed-up for the instances per neighbourhood size.
-The parallelisation provides a gain for all neighbourhood sizes with speed-up around 2.1x.
-The bi-directional search provides a gain for all neighbourhood sizes with speed-up around 1.8x.
-The vectorised dominance comparison provides a gain for all neighbourhood sizes with speed-up around 1.4x.
-The combination of all optimisations yields consistent gains for all neighbourhood sizes with speed-up around 5x.
+The performance profile (\ifijoc Figure~EC.5 of the online supplement\else\autoref{fig:performance-profile}\fi) shows the combination of all optimisations performing best, never more than a factor $2$ from the best configuration and up to $274\times$ faster than the baseline on the instance that benefits most (RC208), with parallelisation and bi-directional search the largest contributors.